Opportunity-adjusted fantasy points (OFP) strips away player talent and efficiency and focuses solely on opportunity.

-Receptions: Targets multiplied by a receiver's expected catch rate based on depth of target and location
+Receptions: Targets multiplied by a receiver's expected catch rate based on depth of throw, location and position

-Receiving yardage: Targets multiplied by a receiver's expected yardage based on depth of target and location
+Receiving yardage: Targets multiplied by a receiver's expected yardage based on depth of throw, location and position

 Receiving touchdowns: Receiving OTD

-Two-point conversions: OTD multiplied by the league average two-point rate
+Two-point conversions: OTD multiplied by the league average 2-point rate

 Fumbles lost: Touches multiplied by the league average rate